maidsafe/safe_network/sn_transfers/README.md

 - creation of `UniquePubkey`(s) for the recipient by deriving them from the recipient's `MainPubkey` with randomly generated `DerivationIndex`(es)

-With all the above data, we can finaly create the `Spend`s which represent the sender's commitment to do the transfer.
+With all the above data, we can finally create the `Spend`s which represent the sender's commitment to do the transfer.

-- creation of the `Spend`s for each spent `UniquePubkey`s
+- creation of the `Spend`s for each spent `UniquePubkey`
     - `unique_pubkey`: `UniquePubkey` we own that we wish to spend
     - `ancestors`: reference to the ancestors of that `UniquePubkey` to prove its   validity
     - `descendants`: reference to the `UniquePubkey`(s) of the recipient(s)